in-toto/attestation/go/README.md

 the `github.com/in-toto/attestation/go/v1` and
 `github.com/in-toto/attestation/go/predicates` packages, respectively.

+## Testing

+See the [testing docs] for info and instructions for testing this implementation.

 ## Run the Go example

 examples/go/main.go provides an example of how these protos can be used.